aminaouini/warmUp/README.md

 ### Questions

- 1- create a data model to represent your classmates
+ 1- create a data model to represent your classmates:
  - think of different attributes of your classmates? what do all of them have ?
  - create a factory function.
  - create an array to hold the classmates that you created and what you created to it .
  - write a function called displayFriend that takes a mate as an argument and returns the important information in a readable way.
  - write a function called addFriend that takes a mate as an argument and add it to you classMates arraya.
  - calculate the number of male friends that your class have by writing a function called nbOfMale.
  - Write a function searchMates that, given a query and an array of Mates, searches the array of mates for "matching" mate.
 You will decide what way you want to write your search algorithm.

 ## Sixth Warm Up